Morsmalleo/AhMyth/INSTRUCTIONS.md

 # AhMyth installation instructions

 ## AhMyth Development for Windows Ceased!
     As of v1.0-beta.3, AhMyth Android RAT is currently no longer being maintained for Windows Machines until further notice, so don't bother trying to post issues or errors related to Windows because they will be ignored and removed.

 #
 ## Binary Setup Packages (BSP's) removed
-    As of v1.0-beta.3, The binary setup files for installing AhMyth for both Linux and Windows have been removed due to packaging errors with electron-packager, you can still however download the source code from the releases section and follow either the Auto Installation or Manual Installation steps.
+    As of v1.0-beta.3, The binary setup files for installing AhMyth for both Linux and Windows have been removed due to packaging errors with electron-packager.

+    You can still however download the source code from the releases section and follow either the Auto Installation or Manual Installation steps.

 #